T2AH/IISC-chatbot/README.md

 ssh -i </path/to/iisc-chatbot.pem> ubuntu@65.2.148.130
 ```

-Replace `/path/to/your-key.pem` with your SSH key path.
+Replace `/path/to/your-key.pem` with your .pem file key path.

 After successful SSH login, navigate to the application directory: